 Through the magic of code the channels can be reordered and sessions can be saved and recalled.
 You can save a mix that you are using in a particular venue and the next time that you work that room you can start exactly where you left off the last time that you played the room.

 The code base for the SAC software is written in assembly language.
 Because of this it is very responsive and it is conservative of resources.
 Assembly language programming bypasses much of the Windows environment.

-Mixer In A Box is my website that is dedicated to this software and experience.
-There is more information about this Live Sound Computer system there as well as links to the developer's site.
-I also offer to assemble systems for those who do not feel comfortable with the process of putting the hardware together.
+Mixer In A Box is my website that is dedicated to this software and the virtual live sound mixing experience.
+There is more information about this Live Audio Workstation software there as well as links to the developer's site.
 Please visit Mixer In A Box.